 I'm a materials scientist working to understand the nanoscale behaviour of materials, and how this can be related to their performance, degradation, and failure.
-Rechargeable batteries, hydrogen fuel cells, and catalysts all undergo complex changes during use; my goal is to reveal this at the atomic level with techniques like transmission electron microscopy.
+Rechargeable batteries, functional materials, and catalysts often undergo complex changes under operation; my goal is to reveal this at the atomic level with techniques like transmission electron microscopy.

-I started in the Materials Department at Oxford with a Royal Society University Research Fellowship in 2018, and now work closely with the battery and catalyst communities of the Department, wider University, and internationally to understand structural dynamics and failure mechanisms of new energy materials.
+I started in the Materials Department at Oxford with a Royal Society University Research Fellowship in 2018, and moved to Warwick in 2021 as an Assistant Professor.
+I work closely with battery, catalyst, and functional materials communities of the Department, wider University, and internationally to understand structural dynamics and failure mechanisms of materials.

 Materials Science PhD, Oxford University 2009 - 2013

 Physics MPhys, Durham University 2005 - 2009